Gaussian Invariant Markov Chain Monte Carlo: Experiments

 where $\bar {\mu}_{n}(F)$ is the average.
 Similarly, we estimate the variance of $\mu_{n,G}(F)$.

-In Tables \ref{tab:logistic_var}, \ref{tab:GP_logistic_var} and \ref{tab:GP_poisson_var} we consider all target distributions and the exact MCMC settings from Section \ref{sec:ess} and we compare the GI-MALA estimator with and without variance reduction.
-The values in tables show the variance ratio of the standard ergodic estimator $\mu_{n}(F)$ and the enhanced estimator $\mu_{n,G}(F)$ with the control variates.
+In Tables \ref{tab:logistic_var}, \ref{tab:GP_logistic_var} and \ref{tab:GP_poisson_var} we consider all target distributions and the exact MCMC settings from Section \ref{sec:ess} and we report the variance ratios of the standard ergodic estimator $\mu_{n}(F)$ and the enhanced estimator $\mu_{n,G}(F)$ with the control variates.
+As we can observe by using the enhanced estimator we can often achieve significant variance reduction.
+Further results for the remaining datasets are given in the appendix.